 With any brewing method, you’ll need to clean your coffee maker regularly.
 Otherwise, stale coffee and bacteria will accumulate and affect the taste of your coffee for the worse.
 To keep your taste buds safe from trouble, you should regularly clean your Keurig’s machine.
 And don’t worry, by regularly, we mean once every two months or so.

 The easiest, most foolproof way to clean a Keurig’s machine is to run a cycle of white vinegar through it (no coffee – just vinegar).
 You can also do half water, half vinegar.
 Then, send two more cycles of pure, regular water to get rid of vinegar residue.
-I do the same thing with my Moka pot to prevent the bitter taste that accompanies old coffee buildup.
+I do the same thing with my No products found. to prevent the bitter taste that accompanies old coffee buildup.

 A Few Words Before You Go…